CostelloLab/omni-PLIER/README.md

 instrument (Novogene).
 Reads were filtered for low quality, and adapters were trimmed.
 Reads were aligned to the human reference genome (assembly GRCh38) using STAR2 and quantified at the gene level to transcripts per million (TPM).

+References:
+Galbraith MD, Rachubinski AL, Smith KP, et al. Multidimensional definition of the interferonopathy of Down syndrome and its response to JAK inhibition.
+Sci Adv.
+2023;9(26):eadg6218.

+Waugh KA, Minter R, Baxter J, et al. Triplication of the interferon receptor locus contributes to hallmarks of Down syndrome in a mouse model.
+Nat Genet.
+2023;55(6):1034-1047.